 This superb Michelin starred wine restaurant offers up the most amazing food with up-to-date versions of some of Hungary’s classic favourites.
 They have a tasting menu where each course is matched with a Hungarian wine.
 This menu can take over 2 hours, so book well in advance.
 We arrived a little late for this menu, however, we enjoyed 3 superb courses and our sommelier matched each dish for us with a selection of equally amazing local wines.
 You might like to try the flat-iron veal steak with sage and apricot, followed by a delicious raspberry dessert with liquorice French Macaron.

 Doblo Wine Bar

 Any serious wine fanatic will not want to miss this gem of a wine bar.
 Doblo has a list of no less than 13 tasting menus offering Hungarian regional wines and Pálinka (Hungarian brandy).
 We chose the Tourist menu, naturally, which focuses on wines mainly from the Tokaj wine region, a region which was awarded UNESCO world heritage status in 2002, and home of the worlds oldest Botryized wine (noble rot grapes).
 The knowledgable sommeliers will give a thorough history of each wine, plus, you get a selection of tapas-style Hungarian hams and cheeses to accompany your beverages.
-Entertainment is provided by local Jazz musicians which makes for a thoroughly enjoyable evening.
+Entertainment is provided by local Jazz musicians which make for a thoroughly enjoyable evening.

 Where to Stay

 Even if you don’t stay at this hotel, you can enjoy a cocktail in Buddha-Bar’s totally gorgeous lounge-bar.
-They have a guest DJ most Saturday evenings, but check their website for detail.
+They have a guest DJ most Saturday evenings but check their website for detail.